YikaiHao/DSC180_Webpage/index.md

 As we can see from the graphs, the distribution of every application type for every feature is different.

 ### Hindroid
+HinDroid is the baseline model we use for our report.
+It contains different types of kernels and the meaning behind each kernel is different.
+It uses the features we extract from the data generating process to build some matrices.
+Each matrix shows a type of relationship between apis or applications.
+Each matrix is an adjacent matrix for a graph with a specialized relationship.
+By choosing different types of matrices we want to combine together, we get the kernel we have.
+Then we will be able to use the custom kernels and put in different classifiers like SVM or Random Forest for malware detection.

+The four types of matrices are: A, B, P, and I matrices.
+- A matrix shows the connection among apis and applications.
+The value within the A matrix will be one if the application contains the api.
+- B matrix shows the connection between apis.
+The value within the B matrix shows whether two apis are contained in the same code block.
+- P matrix also shows the connection between apis.
+The value within the P matrix shows whether two apis use the same package.
+- I matrix shows the connection within the apis.
+The value within the I matrix shows whether two apis use the same invoke type.

+Currently, due to the large size of the unique apis we get, we are not able to calculate out the I matrix yet.
+Therefore, the kernel we have now for HinDroid is AA^t, ABA^t, APA^t, and APBP^tA^t.

 ### New Model